 They did lie to me, but I don't say that.
-What I do say is, "I am forbidden to talk about what happened in Washington."
+"I am forbidden to talk about what happened in Washington."

-John Ryker winks at me and with his trucker friends helps to hog tie the thugs.
-He sticks around until the state troopers arrive and backs up our explanation of what happened.
-Several minutes after the troopers arrived the real FBI from New Orleans show up and start throwing their weight around.
-They're not happy; I ruined their arrest.
-A trooper tells me one of the men we captured is on the most wanted list; we're due for a reward.
-I give him my lawyer's card, but I doubt I'll see any reward money.
+John Ryker winks at me and with his trucker friends helps to tie the thugs and then he sticks around until the state troopers arrive and backs up our explanation of what happened.
+Several minutes after the troopers arrive the real FBI from New Orleans show up and start throwing their weight around.
+They're not happy, one trooper tells me one of the men we captured is on the most wanted list, we're due for a reward.
+I give him my lawyers card, but I doubt I'll see any reward money.

 Special Agent Howell interrogates me and then consults with the agent who interrogated Wolf; probably checking if our stories match.
-After several rounds of interviews they are satisfied.
-At least Agent Howell doesn't try to manhandle me like Brannon once did; he is probably familiar with my FBI file.
-We are allowed to go on to New Orleans with a warning to report to the FBI office as soon as we arrive.
+After several rounds of interviews, at least Howell doesn't try to manhandle me like Brannon once did; he is probably familiar with my FBI file.
+We are allowed to go on to New Orleans with orders to report to the FBI office after we arrive.

 John Ryker stays after the other truckers leave.
-"I'll lead you into the Big Easy and see that you don't have trouble again.
+"I'll lead you into the Big Easy and see that you have no more trouble.
 Let's roll."

 I've noticed Ryker is a real take charge guy.
 I ask "Mr. Ryker, were you in the military?"

-"Ma'am, I was regular Army, unlike my cousin Bill who did black ops.
+"Ma'am, I was regular Army, unlike my cousin who did black ops.
 I learned that I like to travel; so here I am, free as a bird.
 Free to go where and when I want.
-God help me, I love being an independent trucker.
-So where are you going?
-I'll guide you."
+God I love being an independent trucker.
+So where are you going, I'll guide you?"

-The drive is quick, the scenery from the Interstate 10 causeway is of spectacular green wetlands.
-In the city Mr. Ryker follows the best route to the stables.
-We board our horses for an exorbitant fee, rent parking space for the trucks and trailers, and say our goodbyes to the trucker.
-The horses need to be exercised, so we saddle them up and ride in single file along the levee of the mighty Mississippi river to the French Quarter, stopping at the first police station we come across to show our permits for our swords and other weapons.
-It's not necessary, but it's a bad idea to be on wrong side of the police.
+The drive is quick, the scenery from the Interstate 10 causeway spectacular, and Mr. Ryker knows the best route to the stables.
+We board our horses for an exorbitant fee, rent parking space for the trucks and trailers, and say goodbye to the trucker.
+The horses need to be exercised so we saddle them up and ride in single file along the levee of the mighty Mississippi river to the French Quarter, stopping at the first police station we see to show our permits for our swords and other weapons.
+It's not necessary, but it's a bad idea to get on wrong side of the police.

 We go touristing first; the French Quarter is crowded and the streets narrow, but people make way for us.
 Wolf is strategically riding Nudge, his powerful Percheron, in the lead.
 We stop in Jackson Square and find an open parking space.
-We array the horses side by side, and as punishment for their earlier joke, we assign Wana and Athena to stay and watch them along with Lady Gay and Snow.
+We array the horses in and assign Wana and Athena to watch them along with Lady Gay and Snow.
 The rest of us stroll over to Cafe Du Monde for coffee and beignets, rectangular donuts covered with powdered sugar.
-We send Mike with a bag full over to Wana and Athena with a warning not to feed them to the horses.
-I'm sure they will do it anyway; it's good to keep the the animals happy.
+We send Mike with a bag full over to Wana and Athena with a warning not to feed the horses.
+I'm sure they will do it anyway; it's good to keep them happy.

-We walk past St. Louis Cathedral up to Bourbon Street, taking in the sights.
-A man sitting behind a table in a doorway to the sidewalk sells drinks, beer and hard liquor, in plastic cups.
+As tourists we walk past St. Louis Cathedral up to Bourbon Street where we start taking in the sights.
+There is a man sitting behind a table in a doorway to the sidewalk selling drinks, beer and hard liquor poured into plastic cups.
 I ask him, "How can you do this?"